amandafer/ricochet-ES2/Ricochet.md

 ### Introduction <a name="introduction"></a>
 Created by John Brooks in 2010, Ricochet (previously Torsion) was a program for encrypted instant messaging that uses TOR hidden services for the protected transmission of communications.
 However, it only got users' attention in 2014, after Edward Snowden’s revelations about the government’s intrusive surveillance activities.

+Ricochet has a peer-to-peer connection (P2P), which is a model where both client and server request a service.
 To achieve true peer-to-peer connectivity, the hard work is done by a hidden service architecture named TOR.
 The user’s Ricochet address (`ricochet:rs7ce36jsj24ogfw`) represents a public key and a hidden service, and through TOR peers can ask to connect to you.
 Both sides make an anonymous connection to a rendezvous relay, and messages are sent through that connection.
 The address identifies a public key, which encrypts all of that communication.

+The basics concepts of cryptography are substantial to ensure a better understanding of this document.
+In computing, cryptography is applied as a padlock that is used to protect messages that people without the key should not be able to read.

 The project was developed using C++ and Qt, a cross platform software.
 The interface was built with QML, a declarative UI language derived from javascript.